Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “And what about what you owe our clan?”
 Jiang Cheng asked him.

 The red blood in his face had not receded, but he still looked angry.
-He still looked the same as he did when he was young and his dogs were taken away from him—when his helplessness turned to tears and screams of rage, and he locked Wei Wuxian out of his room for three nights.
+He looked the same as he did when he was young and his dogs were taken away from him—when his helplessness turned to tears and screams of rage, and he locked Wei Wuxian out of his room for three nights in rancor.

 “I helped you avenge Uncle Jiang and Madam Yu,” Wei Wuxian said tiredly.
 “I helped you win the war.
 I killed Wen Chao.”
 He ignored the guilty whisper through his chest and belly, which said: You avenged yourself.
 “I will not get in the way of Yunmengjiang.
 I won’t cause you trouble or defy you in public, I still…”